Assembling your data

 Geospatial data

 A Geographic Information System (GIS) works with data that is tied to a location on Earth.
-This type of data is often referred to as GIS data, or geospatial data, and is spatially referenced to Earth using location information — most commonly geographic coordinates.
+This type of data is often referred to as “spatial data”, “geospatial data”, or even “GIS data”, and is spatially referenced using location information — most commonly geographic coordinates.
 A GIS uses this location information to project a geospatial file into a virtual geographic space where it can then be visualized and analyzed.
+If your data’s locative information in the form of countries, cities, or street addresses, this can be made legible to a GIS with a few extra steps (see geocoding).

 Finding geospatial data